plgd-dev/doc/content/en/features/device-shadow.md

 ## Disable/Enable device shadow

-When client want to disable/enable the device shadow for eg maintenance reason, it needs to send the request `UpdateDeviceMetadataRequest` with `ShadowSynchronization` and `CorrelationId`.
-The disable/enable device shadows occurs only when device is connected.
-For confirmation it,  client need to wait for event `DeviceMetadataUpdated` where `CorrelationId` will be same as was send in `UpdateDeviceMetadataRequest`.
+When the client wants to disable/enable the device shadow, for eg maintenance reasons, it needs to send the request `UpdateDeviceMetadataRequest` with `ShadowSynchronization` and `CorrelationId`.
+The disable/enable device shadows occur only when the device is connected.
+For confirmation, the client needs to wait for the event `DeviceMetadataUpdated`, where `CorrelationId` will be the same as was sent in `UpdateDeviceMetadataRequest`.

 {{< plantuml id="update-shadow-synchronization" >}}